Become A Faculty VUceptor

 TIME COMMITMENTS FOR FACULTY VUCEPTORS

 Successful faculty VUceptors usually commit at least 45 hours of their time to the Visions program over the course of the fall semester.
-This includes regular meetings with your student VUceptor partner, weekly Vanderbilt Visions sessions (50-minutes each on a Monday or Tuesday afternoon/evening), VUceptor Training, and CommonVU Orientation meetings.
+This includes regular meetings with your student VUceptor partner, weekly Vanderbilt Visions sessions (50-minutes each week), VUceptor Training, and CommonVU Orientation meetings.
 Additionally, faculty VUceptors are asked to hold small group or individual meetings with their first-year students.

 - Meet with your partner once or twice informally to get to know one another and complete scheduling documents (1 – 2 hours)